lclapham/windows_event_log_audit/README.md

 2) Enter the Event ID numbers in the winIDs.txt file.
 Note: this script is tuned for "security" logs so if you want to pull events from other Log update the $events Logname to match log you want to audit.
 3) Run script as admin

 This is a simple starting point.
-Edit script to you needs.
+Edit script to your needs.